German government reeling after regional election defeats – DW – 09/02/2024

 All eyes turn to Brandenburg

-Elections are scheduled in the eastern German state of Brandenburg on September 22.
+An election is scheduled in the eastern German state of Brandenburg for September 22.
 There, too, the AfD is leading in the polls, but closely followed by the Social Democrats.
 The SPD will be doing all they can to remain calm leading up to election day, because the vote will be crucial for them.

 The party has led the government in Brandenburg since 1990.
-"I expect that everyone will make even more of an effort than ever before," urged SPD co-leader Lars Klingbeil on Sunday evening in Berlin.
-The party needed to work together to win back votes.
+"I expect that everyone will make even more of an effort than ever before," said SPD co-leader Lars Klingbeil on Sunday evening in Berlin.
+The party needed to work together to win back votes, he said.
 "Everyone now needs to play their part so that things improve."

 Challenges for the coalition

 Will the coalition of the SPD, Greens and FDP last until then?
-The dismal results in the state elections and miserable polling at the federal level do not only affect their mood.
+The dismal results in the state elections and miserable polling at the federal level haven't just affected their mood.

 Within the individual parties, the calls for more visibility and a stronger profile are growing louder.
-"For my party, it will now also be about more strongly emancipating ourselves and making it clearer what people will only get from the SPD and where we will no longer allow ourselves to be walked all over," SPD secretary Kevin Kühnert said.
+"For my party, it will now also be a matter of becoming more emancipated and making it clearer what can only be achieved with the SPD, and that we will no longer allow [other parties] to walk all over us," said SPD secretary Kevin Kühnert.

-Potential conflict areas include the coming year's budget, which must be decided on in the Bundestag.
-It also remains to be seen whether the government will manage to implement the tightening of migration policy it just announced.
-Some critical voices in the left wings of the SPD and Greens do not agree with the plaans to restrict immigration.
+Potential conflict areas include the 2025 budget, which must soon be decided in the Bundestag.
+It also remains to be seen whether the government will manage to implement its recently announced tightened migration policies.
+Some critical voices in the left wings of the SPD and Greens do not agree with the plans to restrict immigration.

 None of the three governing parties can afford to let the coalition fail.
-If early nationwide elections were to be held, current polling shows that they would no longer receive a majority.
-The winners would be their rivals the AfD and the conservative Union of the Christian Democrats (CDU) and their Bavarian counterparts the Christian Social Union (CSU).
+If early nationwide elections were to be held, current polling shows they would no longer receive a majority.
+The winners would be their rivals the AfD and the Conservative Union of the Christian Democrats (CDU) and their Bavarian counterparts, the Christian Social Union (CSU).
 The Union, which makes up the largest opposition bloc in the Bundestag, has long called for the government to step down.

-"The traffic light parties [German political slang for the coalition, based on their party colors of red, yellow and green] have been punished," CDU national general secretary Carsten Linnemann said on election evening.
-"A party of the chancellor which only has a single-figure result in two eastern states needs to ask itself whether it is still making policy for the people of Germany at all."
+"The traffic light parties [German political term for the coalition, based on their party colors of red, yellow and green] have been punished," CDU national general secretary Carsten Linnemann said on Sunday.
+"A party of the chancellor which only has a single-figure result in two eastern states needs to ask itself whether it's still making policy for all the people of Germany."

 This article was originally written in German.